edose/Spectral/README.rst

 Notes:

-- **star** is a stellar light source, which is represented as photon flux at wavelengths from 300 nm to 1300 nm [an object of C# class PFluxPer Area].
+- **star** is a stellar light source, which is represented as photon flux at wavelengths from 300 nm to 1300 nm [an object of C# class PFluxPerArea].
 - **reflector** is used when the observed light source is a reflector of stellar light, for example, an asteroid.
 A reflector has its own reflectance spectrum, operationally identical to a filter [object of class Filter].
 - **airPaths** is a previously computed vector of atmospheric transmission spectra at user-specified airmasses.
 Computation of the atmospheric transmission spectra is performed by SMARTS2 software, which is invoked by the C# code in 3_Atmosphere.cs.
 This atmospheric simulation was by far the most difficult part of the optical stack simulation to get right, even with the SMARTS2 software, and it takes > 95% of the simulation computing time [array of objects of class AirPath, which are produced by a factory method of class Atmosphere].
 - **filterAtScopeFront** simulates covering the front of the scope with a filter material.
 I've never used this, rather nullified its presence by simply using an object with transmission=1 at all wavelengths [object of class Filter].